 Academic Program

-Launch is an EL Education school dedicated to putting students at the center of their learning.
+Launch is an EL Education school dedicated to success for all of our students.
+This can take many different forms in our classrooms around how we engage students in high-quality, rigorous instruction.
 We believe in equity-driven teaching which means:

-a) having high expectations for ALL students
+• having high expectations for ALL students

-b) amplifying and celebrating the culture of our students while additionally teaching them about other cultures
+• amplifying and celebrating the culture of our students while additionally teaching them about other cultures

 At Launch, we select curricular materials to ensure all students can master the content of the NYS Learning Standards and to guide our teachers in creating the rigorous, meaningful and authentic learning environments present at an EL Education school.